planeplotter

 The circles feature is intended to help those who want to know where an aircraft that is transmitting its identity and height, but not its position, might be located.
 It draws a circle around the position of the current sharer who reported the designated aircraft if that sharer's location is known.
 The radius of the circle is 1.2 times the square root (aircraft height in feet).
 This is a good approximation for the coverage given a clear antenna close to sea level.
 If the sharer's antenna is high up then the circle will understate the coverage and if they have a sheltered antenna, it will overstate the coverage.
 It works pretty well for my traffic, but you can tweak the circle parameters for a better match with a particular sharer's coverage.

 If there are several sharers receiving the same aircraft, then the approximate coverage of each of those sharers, for an aircraft at that altitude, is displayed as a circle.
-It follows that the unknown must be inside all of the circles if it is being recieved by all of those sharers.
+It follows that the unknown must be inside all of the circles if it is being received by all of those sharers.
 Provided there are no duplicates in the sharing IDs, the shaded region (whose colour you can change, by the way, if it doesn't match your map colour scheme) shows you the area that falls within all of the circles.
 The unknown should therefore be in or very close to the shaded region.

 The whole thing is not at all exact but it tells you a great deal more than you would have known otherwise (that the aircraft was somewhere in the vicinity of planet Earth).